stajichlab/PHYling/README.md

 Highly recommended if **muscle** is chosen for alignment. (**muscle** is much slower than **hmmalign**!!)

+A checkpoint file will be generated after the hmmsearch step.
+The `--from_checkpoint` option allow you to retrieve the already completed hmmsearch results on those inputs that don't have changes to save time.
+Only the newly added/changed inputs will do the hmmsearch when `--from_checkpoint` is enabled.

 #### Use coding sequence instead of peptide sequence

 In some circumstances, the highly shared peptide sequences make it difficult to resolve the relationship among closely related species.